NerdyKyogre/Withers/readme.md

     **v2.0.2**
     - Links to individual parts in PCPP lists now match the country of the full list.
     - The bot can now recieve DMs in a channel of your choice.
+    - Tweaked some webdriver settings for better reliability.
     <br>

     **v2.0.1**